-We bring you some of the lesser known facts about this day:
+We bring you some lesser known facts about this day:

 - Interestingly, the day falls on the death of the world’s literary legend, William Shakespeare and greatest Spanish figure, Cervantes.